 By Sherry Bunting, Farmshine, July 3, 2020

-BROWNSTOWN, Pa. – Dairy producers can expect record-large negative PPDs (Producer Price Differentials) for June milk, meaning they likely won’t see the extent of the significant gains made in cheese markets and the Class III price in June, especially for Federal Milk Marketing Orders (FMMOs) that are not predominantly cheese markets.
+BROWNSTOWN, Pa. – Dairy producers seek to understand record-large negative PPDs (Producer Price Differentials) for June milk, meaning the the significant gains made in cheese markets and and Class III milk price are not making it to milk checks, especially for Federal Milk Marketing Orders (FMMOs) that are not predominantly cheese markets.
+(See FMMO data here

-The extent of these negative PPDs – estimated to range from -$5 to -$7 per hundredweight (cwt) – has several factors, including the new way the Class I Mover is calculated since the 2018 Farm Bill changed it from the “higher of” Class III or IV pricing factors to an average of the two with an arbitrary 74-cent add-on.
+The extent of these negative PPDs – ranging from -$3.00 to -$8.00 per hundredweight (cwt) – has several factors, including the new way the Class I Mover is calculated since the 2018 Farm Bill changed it from the “higher of” Class III or IV pricing factors to an average of the two with an arbitrary 74-cent add-on.
+(See related July 28 story on revealing milk check data here)

 “Expect historically large negative PPDs in Multiple Component markets for June and July,” writes Calvin Covington, retired breed association executive secretary and milk cooperative CEO, in an email interview with Farmshine this week.

-He also estimates the volume of milk depooled in June will set a record, further limiting how much of the past six weeks of higher dairy product prices will even make it into their milk checks.
+He also estimates the volume of milk depooled in June will set a record (it did), further limiting how much of the past six weeks of higher dairy product prices will even make it into their milk checks.

 Covington confirms Class III milk was already being depooled in May.
 As reported in last week’s Farmshine, we calculated the volume of milk pooled across all Federal Orders in May was already 13% below year ago levels.
 For June, the depooling volume will be much more significant, in fact it is likely to be enormous.